Race #6 in the Michigan Multi-Sport Series

 You must wear your chip and strap on your left ankle for the entire event, start to finish.

 Following your finish you will be directed down the finish chute where there will be a chair and two bins with disinfectant solution for your chip/strap.
-Please remove your chip/strap, RE-VELCRO it and toss into the bin.
+Please remove your chip/strap, RE-VELCRO it, and toss it into the bin.

 We provide all the timing and scoring services for each and every event we host.
 This will be with ChampionChip or ChronoTrack timing systems.